 (C) A statement that the commission will provide notice of the IRP and the due date for the submission of written comments pursuant to the publication requirements of IC 8-1-1-8.
 The statement must also include that subsection (e) (g) below provides for a ninety(90) day time period, or longer as determined by the commission, to submit written comments.

 A utility is not required to separately notice, as provided in this subsection, each of its customers.
-A utility may, however, individually notify a business, organization, or a particular customer having a substantial interest in the IRP.
+A utility shall, however, individually notify a business, organization, or a particular customer having a substantial interest in the IRP, including but not limited to any business, organization, or particular customer that participated in the previous public participation process.

 (3) A statement that the utility has served a copy of the IRP on the office of the consumer counselor.